 TAPPI Standards Tensile Testing of Paper

 Paper and paper board testing is important to the pulp and paper industry because of the demands placed upon it for a wide range of applications.
-In printing, for example, paper is handled from either cut sheets or rolls (webs) and the tensile strength and elongation properties must meet stringent customer requirements.
+For example, in printing, paper is handled from either cut sheets or rolls (webs) and the tensile strength and elongation properties must meet stringent customer requirements.
 We measure the tensile breaking strength of paper and board by testing paper strips, and measuring breaking load and stretch following the procedure in T 404.
 Additional requirements for testing of pulp hand sheets are detailed in standard T 220.
-These include evaluation of bursting strength, tensile breaking load, breaking length and tear factor.
+These include evaluation of bursting strength, tensile breaking load, breaking length, and tear factor.

 Catálogo do Bluehill Universal em PT-BR

 Instron® 2712-04x Series Pneumatic grips, packed with features to enhance gripping performance, usability, and operator safety.

 5940 Single Column universal testing systems are ideal for low-force, low-capacity testing up to 2 kN.
 They are commonly used to test medical devices and biomaterials, textiles, elastomers, food, small components and microelectronics, wire, paper, and plastic film.